xd2287/transformers/docs/source/en/model_doc/deit.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The TensorFlow version of this model was added by [amyeroberts](https://huggingface.co/amyeroberts).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [deit](https://huggingface.co/models?other=deit)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with DeiT.